Efficient Spiking Neural Networks with Radix Encoding: Introduction

-However, in order to ensure high accuracy performance, traditional rate encoded SNN models require long spiking trains.
-A spike train can be considered as a sequence of time steps.
+However, in order to ensure high accuracy performance, traditional rate-encoded SNN models demand long spiking trains.
+A spike train can be considered as a sequence of events (binary) across multiple time steps.
 The length of the spike train is defined as the number of time steps.
 At each time step, the neuron may choose to fire a spike or not.
-Traditional SNN is rate encoded~\cite{diehl2015fast}~\cite{sengupta2019going}, which means that the signal strength in SNN is represented by the number of spikes over the number of time steps (i.e., the length of the spike train).
+In traditional rate-encoded design~\cite{diehl2015fast}, the signal strength in SNN is represented by the number of spikes over the number of time steps (i.e., the length of the spike train).
 Therefore, the precision of the signal strength is proportional to the length of the spike train.
-For example, ten time steps correspond to 10\% error, and one hundred time steps correspond to 1\% error.
+For example, ten-time-step corresponds to 10\% error, and one-hundred-time-step corresponds to 1\% error.
 To pursue high model accuracy, the signal strength expressed in SNN should be as precise as possible.
-Hence, a long spike train becomes necessary for rate encoded SNN.
-Experiments show that to achieve competitive accuracy with the ANN, we need around one thousand time steps to encode the signal strength~\cite{sengupta2019going}.
+Therefore, a long spike train becomes necessary for the rate-encoded SNN.
+Experiments show that to achieve competitive accuracy with the ANN, we need around one thousand time steps to encode the signal strength from the neuron~\cite{yan2021near}, resulting in low energy efficiency and longer inference time.

 Unfortunately, long spike trains offset the advantages of SNN over ANN on computation efficiency.
 At each time step, neurons need to accumulate all the spikes from the input source and decide whether it should fire or not.
-More time steps mean more addition operations during the simulation.
-Today, many works tried to shorten the spike train~\cite{wu2019direct}\cite{zhang2019tdsnn}.
+More time steps mean more additional operations.
+Today, many works try to shorten the spike train~\cite{wu2019direct}\cite{zhang2019tdsnn}.
 However, it is difficult to do so without obvious accuracy loss.
-To solve this issue, we proposed radix encoding method, where spikes at different time steps have different weights.
-In the new design, some spikes are more important than others when representing the signal strength.
-This is different from the traditional rate encoding method, where all the spikes are identical and have the same weight.
-Therefore, with only a few time steps, we can represent high-precision signal strength.
+To solve this issue, we proposed the radix encoding method, where we assign different weights to spikes at different time steps.
+In other words, some spikes are more important than others when representing the signal strength.
+This is different from the traditional rate encoding method, where all the spikes have the same weight. {The radix-encoding is a category of encoding schemes with different choices on assigned weights.
+In this paper, we mainly focus on the base-2 radix encoding.
+Specifically, if we use bit $1$ and bit $0$ to represent the existence and absence of spikes, the bit sequence of the spike train denotes the binary value of the data.} With only a few time steps, we can represent the high-precision data.
+We mathematically verified the effectiveness of radix-encoded SNN on image classification.
+It shows much higher energy efficiency and much lower latency than the rate-encoded SNN.